chungpq16/misc-test/ai-ops-resources/agent-bot/test.md

   "severity": "HIGH",
   "source": "application-monitoring",
   "timestamp": "2025-11-12T10:40:00Z",
-  "message": "HIGH: Nginx deployment in default namespace appears unresponsive and stuck.
-Application not responding to health checks.
-Pods showing hanging behavior with no request processing.
-Service appears frozen despite being in Running state.
-Immediate restart required to recover service."
+  "message": "HIGH: Nginx deployment in default namespace is completely frozen and deadlocked.
+Application hanging with no response to requests.
+Pods are stuck in unresponsive state showing zero activity.
+Thread dump indicates deadlock condition in application code."
 }